cscart/docs/en/cscart_addons/addons/full-width_banner/index.rst

 Demo
 ====

-    Check out the Full-Width Banner add-on in our |demo_store|.
+    Check out the Pro Banner add-on in our |demo_store|.

     .. |demo_store| raw:: html